Lamden/docs/docs/develop/blockservice/overview.md

----
-id: overview
-title: Lamden Block Service Overview
+# Lamden Block Service Overview
-sidebar_label: Overview
----

 # Lamden Block Service
 A nodejs application for syncing and serving the Lamden Blockchain to a local app.